MariRosenwald/DroneForMarineScienceApp/README.txt

 Paste (without replacing the existing files) into your new virtual environment’s Scripts folder (when it asks if you want to replace the existing 10-ish files, SAY NO)
 Back in the terminal - activate your virtual environment
 Command: .\<yolo_env2>\Scripts\activate

+For MacOS:
+Open your computer’s terminal
+cd to the unzipped folder and open the folder
+Open yolo_env virtual environment
+Command: source yolo_env/bin/activate

+Continue here:
 Install the required libraries
 Command: pip install -r requirements.txt
 Command: pip install pillow